coniferousdyer/Botforces/README.md

 ## Future Plans/Issues

 * Contest Reminders
-* Switching to an SQLite3 database system to store data
 * Ensuring users get only unsolved problems to solve
 * Refactoring the code and distributing it for better maintainability